redhat-cip/software-factory/docs/testing.rst

 ** Use global configuration
 ** Use gerrit-git-prep builder to checkout either master or a branch

-The default configuration provided by SoftwareFactory contain some reusable template and a complete project configured: the config project itself!
+The default configuration provided by software-factory contain some reusable template and a complete project configured: the config project itself!

 Default architecture